COSC3020/asynchronous-functions-ZachRenz/README.md

 What is the time complexity of your implementation (worst-case $\Theta$)?
 Add your answer, including your reasoning, to this markdown file.

+Even though my implementation is asynchronous, it will still iterate over the list once like a usual search algorithm.
+So in the worst case this function has a time complexity of $\Theta(n)$